ccb-hms/Spatial-Workshop/README.md

 git clone https://github.com/ccb-hms/Spatial-Workshop.git
 cd Spatial-Workshop

-# 2. Start the workshop environment (~3.2 GB download)
+# 2. Start the workshop environment (~3 GB download, ~7 GB storage)
 docker compose up
 ```

 ### Access JupyterLab

 - Open your browser and go to: `http://127.0.0.1:8888/lab`
-- Start with Notebook 1 in the file browser
+- Browse the notebooks in the file browser and run them in any order

 ## 🐍 Option 2: Conda Environment Setup